 Before closing down this last and final day of the event.
 I wanted to mention that you can download and play the game that Lily and I ended up developing.
 You can click here to view Rewildly‘s project page.
 As I usually try to do with all my projects, I am also providing the complete Unity project of the game with its source code.
 If you are curious about how the game internally works, then you can discover it.

-I had my doubts whether this special announcement I should have placed here or at the end of the post.
+I had my doubts whether this special announcement should have been placed here or at the end of the post.
 After some thoughts, I decided that placing it on both sides would be the most beneficial.
 The formal announcement will be here and at the end of the blog post, there is going to be a small reminder about the game.

 Aftermath